Cooling and heating regions of Joule-Thomson expansion for AdS black holes: Einstein-Maxwell-Power-Yang-Mills and Kerr Sen black holes: Case II: AdS-Kerr-Sen black hole

-where $r_+$ is the radius of the event horizon, which is the largest root of $\Delta = 0$.
-When b=0, the thermodynamic quantities become the same as those of Kerr-AdS black holes.
-Kerr-AdS black holes are solutions of the Einstein field equations in four dimensions with negative cosmological constant and rotation.
+In the context of black hole physics, the variables $ r_+ $, $M$, $J$, and $Q$ represent the event horizon radius, mass, angular momentum, and charge, respectively.
+The event horizon radius $ r_+ $ is specifically the largest solution to the equation $ \Delta = 0 $.
+Setting the parameter b to zero aligns the thermodynamic properties with those of the Kerr-AdS black holes, which are characterized as rotating solutions to the four-dimensional Einstein field equations with a negative cosmological constant.
+Furthermore, the critical temperature and pressure for the AKS black hole have been determined through specific calculations as follows\cite{45},